coopersimon/spa/spa/README.md

 ## Known Bugs
 - Lots of the above games simply say "looks good" when actually there are still lots of graphical glitches.
 This is simply because certain things have not been implemented yet.
     - Notably, windows and blending.
-- Sprites now look a lot better but sprites at high y don't wrap properly.
 - Performance is terrible across the board - a rendering thread would help, as would better rendering algos, JIT would help a lot more.
 - Loads of unaligned memory accesses.
 Some of these may be bugs, however it's seeming like at least some are intentional.